Gelean/website/README.md

 # Delder's Domain

-My personal website files for www.elderek.com
+My personal website files for www.elderek.com and www.derekmelder.com

 ## Hosting a static website in AWS

+### Manual Steps:

 1. Login to https://us-west-2.console.aws.amazon.com/console/home?region=us-west-2 (or set up an account if you don't have one)
 1. Go to Services > Route 53